Christmas in the Cotswolds: the most magical things to do (2024)

 Christmas at Sudeley Castle

 Sudeley Castle is another impressive Cotswolds stately home offering Christmas outings during the holiday season.
-They will be running the Spectacle of Light, an outdoor light trail, between November 24 - Dececember 30 2023.
+This is their 9th year running Spectacle of Light, an outdoor light trail, between November 22 - December 30 2024.

 Christmas at National Trust houses in the Cotswolds